WEE1 Inhibitor AZD1775, Radiation Therapy, and Temozolomide in Treating Patients With Newly Diagnosed or Recurrent Glioblastoma

 INITIATION COURSE: Patients receive WEE1 inhibitor AZD1775 orally (PO) on days 1, 3, and 5 or days 1-5 weekly and temozolomide PO once daily (QD) for 6 weeks.
 Patients also undergo concurrent radiation therapy 5 days per week for 6 weeks.

 MAINTENANCE COURSES: Beginning in week 10, patients receive temozolomide PO QD on days 1-5.
 Treatment repeats every 28 days for up to 6 courses in the absence of disease progression or unacceptable toxicity.

-ARM II: Patients receive WEE1 inhibitor AZD1775 PO QD on days 1, 3, and 5 or 1-5, and temozolomide PO QD on days 1-5.
+ARM II: Patients receive WEE1 inhibitor AZD1775 PO QD on days 1, 3, and 5 or 1-5 weekly, and temozolomide PO QD on days 1-5.
 Treatment repeats every 28 days for up to 6 courses in the absence of disease progression or unacceptable toxicity.

-After completion of study treatment, patients are followed up at 30 days, every 2 months for 2 years, and then every 6 months thereafter.
+After completion of study treatment, patients are followed up every 2 months for 2 years, and then every 6 months thereafter.

 Adult Glioblastoma Recurrent Glioblastoma Temozolomide Dacarbazine

 You can join if…